omacneil/chef12-vagrant/README.md

 1. Six cores of CPU to devote to vagrant/virtual box
 1. Four Gig of RAM to devote to vagrant/virtual box
 1. virtualbox , vagrant and git
-1. A debian/ubuntu linux host OS ( probably optional, see POTENTIAL ISSUES)
+1. A Debian/Ubuntu Linux. host OS ( probably optional, see POTENTIAL ISSUES)

 You might get by with < 2G RAM on the chef server and <  1G RAM on the chef workstation.
 However chef server and chef workstation fail to start processes with 1 G of RAM and 512M of RAM

-You could edit VagrantFile.yml to disable cheftest01 and cheftest02 to save 1 G of RAM and 2 cores
+You could edit VagrantFile.yaml to disable cheftest01 and cheftest02 to save 1 G of RAM and 2 cores

 # IMPORTANT WARNING